The Best Length Rod for Kayak Fishing – 5 Tips!

 The best overall rod length for kayak fishing inland is 7 feet, while offshore rods are generally between 8 to 9 feet in length.
 You want a rod long enough to reach past the bow of your kayak, to keep you from tipping over and going into the water if a large fish goes underneath your kayak.

 The type of fishing and fish species will dictate the best specific rod length.
-Shorter, heavier rods are good for closer thicker cover, longer lighter rods cast further.
+Shorter, heavier rods are good for closer, thicker cover; longer, lighter rods cast further.

 If you’re in a hurry and looking for a quality kayak rod, check out the St Croix Mojo Yak Spinning Fishing Rod, or if you’re looking for a baitcaster, the St Croix Mojo Bass Casting Rods.
 Both can be found on Amazon.